MrWolfZ/simplux/README.md

 ## Recipes

-Here are some recipes that will show you how **simplux** can make life simple for you.
+Instead of traditional documentation **simplux** has these recipes that will show you how it can make life simple for you.

 > For every "How do I do X?" you have ever asked yourself, there should be a recipe here.
-If you find one that is missing, please let us know by creating an issue or even better, provide the recipe as a pull request.
+If you find one that is missing, please let us know by [creating an issue](https://github.com/MrWolfZ/simplux/issues/new) or even better, provide the recipe as a pull request.

 ### Basics